PanagiotisDrakatos/Weather-Forecast/README.md

  * Value For Money.
  * Available SourceCode.
  * Your current conditions.
- * What to expect for the day with regards to the weather.
  * A 7-Day forecast.
  * Switching to your current locations based on your computer's Location Services.